lmaero/MISW-4103_Ghost_Kraken/README.md

-# MISW-4103 Ghost and Kraken
+# MISW-4103 Kraken and Cypress testing for Ghost 3.41.1

 ----